iotaledger/goshimmer/documentation/blog/2021-10-08_new-release-v0.7.7.md

 :::

 :::caution
 This is a **breaking** maintenance release.
-You must upgrade your node to participate further and delete your current database.
+You must delete your current database and upgrade your node to further participate in the network.
 :::

 Changelog: